Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: 2D Dirac fermions with quenched gravitational disorder: Results

-We define the density of critical states (DoCS) as the number of states within an energy bin satisfying the above criterion.
-The ratio of the DoCS to the total density of states (DoS) is the effective energy-resolved distribution function for critical states \cite{Ghorashi18}.
-The DoS and the DoCS are shown in Fig.~\ref{Fig--DoS,D(q)}, along with representative multifractal spectra.
-In Fig.~\ref{Fig--Dirt_Series} we exhibit the DoS and DoCS for four different strengths of the disorder and two different system sizes.
-The main observation is that increasing the disorder makes more of the spectrum critical.
-States at low and intermediate energies in Fig.~\ref{Fig--Dirt_Series} that show the largest deviation between the DoCS and DoS are more weakly multifractal than the critical ansatz.
-The percentage of such sub-critical states in the middle of the spectrum decreases with increasing disorder strength.
-Super-critical and/or Anderson localized states are always confined to the high-energy Lifshitz tail, which extends well above the clean energy cutoff.
-The anomalous multifractal spectrum selected from an energy bin where the ratio of the DoCS to DoS is maximized is plotted for the same four disorder strengths in Fig.~\ref{Fig--Dirt_Series_Dq}.
+We define the density of critical states (DOCS) as the number of states within an energy bin satisfying the above criterion.
+The ratio of the DOCS to the total density of states (DOS) is the effective energy-resolved distribution function for critical states \cite{Ghorashi18}.
+For models (a)--(e), the DOS and the DOCS are shown in Figs.~\ref{Fig--DOS(a)}--\ref{Fig--DOS(e)}, respectively.
+In each case, we show results for the maximum system size (193$\times$193 momentum grid) and six different disorder strengths $\lambda \in \{0.05,0.1,0.2,0.3,0.4,0.5\}$; $\lambda \gtrsim 0.393$ corresponds to strong disorder (see above).
+In these plots, we also exhibit the bare second inverse participation ratio (IPR)